-This premium plugin offers many great features right out of the box, including:
+This is a premium WP plugin that provides a range of great features right out of the box, including:

-- Display options for your testimonials in a widget or as sliders, slideshows, list layout, grid layout, etc. by adding a shortcode
+- Display options for your testimonials in a widget or as slideshows, sliders, list layout, grid layout, etc. via a shortcode

 You can search for more Testimonials plugins inside your WordPress dashboard (Plugins > Add New), or the WordPress Plugin Directory …

 Search the WordPress Plugin Repository for testimonials plugins below:

 For more information on using testimonials on your website, see the tutorial below:

 Congratulations!
 Now you know how to add testimonials to WordPress.

 "If you're new to WordPress, this can stand on its own as a training course and will stay with you as you progress from beginner to advanced and even guru status." - Bruce (Columbus, Ohio)